Bath Township, Summit County, Ohio: Government

 The township is governed by a non-partisan three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-In 2016, the board was composed of president Elaina Goodrich and members Becky Corbett and James Nelson, and the fiscal officer was Sharon Troike.
+In 2024, the board was composed of president Elaina Goodrich and members Sharon Troike and Sean Gaffney, and the fiscal officer was Laura Tuttle.
 Vito Sinopoli was named Township Administrator on October 23, 2012.

 Major court cases are handled by the Summit County court system and minor ones by the Akron Municipal Court.

 Bath Township is served by its own police and fire departments.